 • If you are driving long distances, check your blood glucose before driving and at regular intervals.
 Plan for regular meal breaks.

-To know the various signs and symptoms of hypoglycaemia and hyperglycemia get expert advice from your personalised diabetes educator when you connect with BeatO App and manage your diabetes smartly.
+To know the various signs and symptoms of hypoglycaemia and hyperglycemia, get expert advice from your personalized diabetes educator when you connect with BeatO App and manage your diabetes smartly.
 BeatO helps you regularly keep a tab on both high blood sugar levels and low blood sugar levels.